 Peninsula Campground West offers a dispersed camping area for RVs or tents and group camping on the eastern shore of Rimrock Lake near a boat launch.
 Kayakers, canoers, SUPers can head to a small island across the cove.
 Keep in mind that the water levels will be low in late summer, especially by the end of September.

-- Horseshoe Cove Day Use Area is a popular day use area with a boat launch for putting in your kayak or canoe and picnic sites with access to the north shore of Rimrock Lake.
+Horseshoe Cove Day Use Area is a popular day use area with a boat launch for putting in your kayak or canoe and picnic sites with access to the north shore of Rimrock Lake.

-For the third year, Canyon River Ranch is bringing back their Yakima River Canyon Cruise.
+For the third year, Canyon River Ranch has brought back their Yakima River Canyon Cruise.
 Meet your guide at Red’s Fly Shop and enjoy a two- to three-hour scenic float through the canyon in a comfortable raft complete with a shade canopy, comfy seats and tables for your favorite snacks and beverages.
-IN addition to identifying local wildlife and fauna, guests will learn about the formation of this spectacular recreation area.
+In addition to identifying local wildlife and fauna, guests will learn about the formation of this spectacular recreation area.

 The crystal clear Bumping Lake is at an elevation of more than 2,500 feet above sea level, with a year-round open fishing season.
 Good fishing for six- to nine-inch Kokanee starts in mid-May and there is a limit of 16 fish.
 Trolling or still fishing is popular and chumming is permitted.
 Rainbow and Cutthroat are also caught.
 You can enjoy fishing on the Bumping River below the lake following selective gear rules.
 Enjoy fair fishing for rainbow, plus whitefish only in winter season with fish from six to 12 inches.
 You’ll find good river access and campgrounds.